AdityaS1426/BooleansCalendar/README.md

 - [LinkedList Lab](https://linked-list-lab.herokuapp.com/linked-list)

 ------------------------------------------------------ Week 7 ------------------------------------------------------

-## Tickets

-###### Vihan Jayaraman Tickets for May

-Ticket 1: 5/10-5/14 Use CSS styling to add aesthetic to Mini-Labs

-- Research CSS attributes and how to implement change
-- Code CSS for each of my mini-labs (they are currently plain)
-- Further research AJAX for next week

-Ticket 2: 5/17-5/21 Catch up with Linked List Lab & PBL Study

-- Research asynchronous get and post methods with Spring Boot
-- Research Spring Boot Data Validation and Response Body structures
-- Complete 2020 MC, show evidence of work and correction
-- Start Research on Canvas API

-Ticket 3: 5/24-5/28 Research Canvas API + how to encrypt data when sending student password and username to Canvas API

 ###### Praveen Natarajan Tickets

 Ticket 1: 5/10-5/15 Study for the CSA test through practice FRQs as well as through multiple choice tests